e-clearing-net/OCHP/OCHP.md

  Value       |  Description
 :------------|:-------------
- Socket      |  The connector is a socket; the EV user needs to bring a fitting plug.
+ Socket      |  The connector is a socket; the EV user needs to bring a fitting plug/cable.
- Cable       |  The connector is a attached cable; the EV users car needs to have a fitting inlet.
+ Cable       |  The connector is an attached cable; the EV users car needs to have a corresponding inlet.

 ### ConnectorType *class*